CMBAgents/cmbagent/cmbagent/data/cobaya/cobaya_compute.md

 The `default_flow_style=False` argument ensures the YAML is written in a human-readable block format.

-Assuming that our newly saved `example.yaml` file is a valid coabaya input yaml file we then run the following:
+Assuming that our newly saved `example.yaml` file is a valid cobaya input yaml file we then run the following: